-Do you buy Fair Trade products when you have the option?
-Yes +0 No +20 Do you use a reusable water bottle rather than single-use bottles?
+Do you use a reusable water bottle rather than single-use bottles?
 Yes +0 No +20

-Most amount of points250Least amount of points20
+Most amount of points 240 Least amount of points 20

-A MOVING DEBATE

-TAKING A STAND
+A MOVING DEBATE TAKING A STAND

 This activity is designed to enable students to think critically about the issues that have been addressed by this resource and to encourage them to become active citizens through taking positions on controversial topics.